delta34377/dogleg/docs/ai_context.md

 3. **Robust Parsing**: Handle both `expires_at` as number (UNIX) and string (ISO)
 4. **Single Guard**: ProtectedRoute is the ONLY place that redirects to /login
 5. **Event Sources**: Use visibilitychange and pageshow, but NOT focus (fires too often)
+6. **Component Keys for Navigation**: Use location.pathname as key when navigating between same component types (prevents state persistence issues)
+7. **Notification Dropdown Positioning**: Fixed positioning on mobile, absolute on desktop for proper alignment
+8. **Soft Delete Pattern**: is_deleted flags with RPC functions filtering them out, not actual DELETE operations

 # Feed Strategy Decision